Restructuring has been a major force in the world economy at least

-Restructuring and its implications for business economics
+framework, and (4) implications for business economics.

 SOME CASE STUDIES OF RESTRUCTURING